Phantom-Security-Solutions/Phantom-Security-Solutions/README.md

 <!--te-->

 ## Project Overview

-Phantom Security Solutions has been contracted to perform a one-time adversary emulation engagement to assess the security posture of SimCorp's cloud systems.
-The ultimate goal is to uncover vulnerabilities and assess risk, with the possibility of securing a long-term engagement based on the quality of the findings.
-SimCorp's CTO is concerned about the security of the company's cloud systems, particularly following a previous incident of sensitive data exposure due to a misconfigured employee instance.
-The engagement aims to identify vulnerabilities and improve threat detection capabilities.
+Phantom Security Solutions has been engaged to conduct a comprehensive adversary emulation assessment of SimCorp's cloud systems.
+The primary objective is to identify vulnerabilities and evaluate risks, with the potential to secure a long-term partnership contingent on the depth and quality of our findings.
+This engagement is driven by concerns from SimCorp's CTO regarding the security of their cloud infrastructure, following a previous incident involving sensitive data exposure due to a misconfigured employee instance.
+Our goal is to uncover vulnerabilities, enhance threat detection capabilities, and fortify SimCorp's overall security posture

 ## Team Members
 Meet the team behind Phantom Security Solutions: